Coupled-wire construction of non-Abelian higher-order topological phases: Abstract

 \section{Abstract}

 Non-Abelian topological charges (NATCs), characterized by their noncommutative algebra, offer a framework for describing multigap topological phases beyond conventional Abelian invariants.
-While higher-order topological phases (HOTPs) host boundary states at corners or hinges, their characterization has largely relied on Abelian invariants such as winding and Chern numbers.
-Here, we propose a coupled-wire scheme of constructing non-Abelian HOTPs and analyze a non-Abelian second-order topological insulator as its minimal model.
-The resulting Hamiltonian supports hybridized corner modes, protected by parity-time-reversal plus sublattice symmetries and described by a topological vector that unites a non-Abelian quaternion charge with an Abelian winding number.
-Corner states emerge only when both invariants are nontrivial, whereas weak topological edge states of non-Abelian origins arise when the quaternion charge is nontrivial, enriching the bulk-edge-corner correspondence.
-The system further exhibits both non-Abelian and Abelian topological phase transitions, providing a unified platform that bridges these two distinct topological classes.
-Our work extends the understanding of HOTPs into non-Abelian regimes and suggests feasible experimental realizations in synthetic quantum systems, such as photonic or acoustic metamaterials.
+Although higher-order topological phases (HOTPs) host boundary states at corners or hinges, their characterization has largely relied on Abelian invariants such as winding and Chern numbers.
+Here, we propose a coupled-wire scheme for constructing non-Abelian HOTPs and analyze in detail a two-dimensional model as its minimal realization.
+The resulting Hamiltonian supports hybridized corner modes, protected by parity-time reversal ($\mathcal{PT}$) plus sublattice symmetries, and described by a topological vector that unites a non-Abelian quaternion charge with an Abelian winding number.
+Corner states emerge only when both invariants are nontrivial, whereas weak topological edge states of non-Abelian origin arise when the quaternion charge is nontrivial, enriching the bulk-edge-corner correspondence.
+The system further exhibits topological phase transitions of both non-Abelian and Abelian characteristics, providing a unified platform that bridges these two distinct topological classes.
+Our work thus extends the study of HOTPs into non-Abelian regimes and suggests feasible experimental realizations in synthetic quantum matter.